The future of Basingstoke town centre

 Located on the doorstep of Basingstoke train station, the town centre attracts local and regional shoppers.
 The area includes The Malls Shopping Centre which is owned by the council, the historic Top of the Town and Festival Place which is home to 150 stores, 200 big brands and 35 eateries.

-Along with early interventions and work to encourage people to visit the town centre, the vision and masterplan for Basingstoke is being drawn up to set the future direction for the town centre over the coming decades to ensure it is a vibrant hub.
+We want Basingstoke town centre to work for people across five principles: place, purpose, prosperity, progressive and participatory.
+People are at the core of these five principles.
+A masterplan has been drawn up to set the future direction for the town centre over the coming decades to ensure it is a vibrant hub.

-This study has been produced through a pivotal period.
-The role and nature of town centres has been changing significantly with the contraction in high street retail and the accelerating pressures of climate change forcing us to think again about our buildings, spaces and lifestyles and the pandemic has brought in a re-evaluation of working patterns as well as our homes and green spaces.
+The masterplan has been produced through a pivotal period.
+The role and nature of town centres continues to evolve.
+The contraction in high street retail and the accelerating pressures of climate change are forcing us to think again about our buildings, spaces and lifestyles.
+The pandemic brought in a re-evaluation of working patterns as well as our homes and green spaces.

-Principles included in the masterplan include the creation of new high quality and low carbon urban communities, creating opportunities for a range of uses in addition to retail including space for community and cultural use, space for entrepreneurs and education as well as celebrating the borough’s rich heritage.
+The masterplan includes the creation of new high quality and low carbon urban communities, creating opportunities for a range of uses in addition to retail including space for community and cultural use, space for entrepreneurs and education as well as celebrating the borough’s rich heritage.

-Supporting the council’s challenging climate change targets, the masterplan includes plans to improve accessibility by introducing new traffic zones, creating a new bus interchange and a new multi-storey car park.
+Supporting the council’s challenging climate change targets, the masterplan includes plans to improve accessibility by introducing new traffic zones.

-Extensive public consultation and detailed baseline technical research has shaped the initial vision and masterplan principles.
+Extensive public consultation and detailed baseline technical research has shaped the masterplan.
 Further technical testing and studies are now under way in partnership with landowners.

-To take this project forward, the transformation of Basingstoke town centre will be delivered through partnership between the public and private sector.
-The council is looking for partners who are interested in bringing the vision and master plan to life.
+To continue to take this project forward, the transformation of Basingstoke town centre will be delivered through partnership between the public and private sector.
+The council is looking for partners who are interested in bringing the masterplan to life.